dmdevgo/RxPM/README.md

 }
 ```

-When the View is pauses, **Command** collects all received values and emits them on resume:
+When the View is paused, **Command** collects all received values and emits them on resume:

 ![Command](/docs/images/bwp.png)